bradenorchard/kjv/README.md

 Read the Word of God from your terminal.
 This fork of KJV includes the standard works of The Church of Jesus Christ of Latter-day Saints.

 Original Project: [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git)

 Apocrapha done by: [https://github.com/LukeSmithxyz/kjv.git](https://github.com/LukeSmithxyz/kjv.git)

-To do:

-  * Doctrine and Covenants ✔️
-  * Pearl of Great Price

 ## Usage